 1: I Hope it’s a Squat Toilet and Not a Western Jobby.

-India.
-And the toilets.
-What can I say?
-It’s no secret that it’s often hideous, especially on trains, and don’t get me started on public toilets.
-You just… don’t.
-Just hold it in.
-But the hotels that we stayed in were all western style toilets, and very clean.
+The hotels that we stayed in were all western style toilets, and very clean.
 Of course, there is no toilet paper, just a tap and a bucket.
-And your hand.
-If you are staying somewhere slight;y upmarket you will be rewarded with a bum wash spray.
+If you are staying somewhere slightly upmarket you will be rewarded with a bum wash spray.
 A word of advice.
 Don’t do what I did in Sri Lanka and wear your yoga pants to the squat toilet.
 It was not a pretty outcome.

-My 16-year-old is a bit of a loner and loves time by himself. which might explain why he is going slowly insane being trapped with us three for 24 hours a day.
-Sonny attempted to escape a couple of times while in India, but on each occasion, he was met with either the offer of marriage, the offer to start a hotel business or the offer to sit on a tuk-tuk drivers knee.
+My 16-year-old is a bit of a loner and loves time by himself. which might explain why he is going slowly insane being trapped with the three of us for 24 hours a day.
+Sonny attempted to escape a couple of times while in India but on each occasion, he was met with either a proposal of marriage, the offer to start a hotel business or an invitation to sit on a tuk-tuk drivers knee and drive really fast.
 Personally, I would have taken all three gladly.
 He found it a bit unnerving though.

-I honestly thought that my teenage son would love the adventure of the Indian sleeper bus.
+I honestly thought that my teenage son would love the adventure of when we took the Indian sleeper bus.
 I was wrong.
-This form of transport is hell on earth.
+This form of transport is not for the fainthearted.
 You do not sleep.
 Not one tiny bit.
-If getting inside a giant tumble drier next to a man with a bucket full of urine is your idea of comfort then you may enjoy the India sleeper coaches.
+If getting inside a giant tumble drier next to a man with a bucket is your idea of comfort then you may enjoy the India sleeper coaches.
 My son?
 He’d rather fly first class.

-Lucky for my teenage son, India is pretty good when it comes to wifi.
+Luckily for those travelling with teenagers, India is superb when it comes to wifi.
+I’d go s far as to say it was the best wifi we found in Asia.
 Every hotel that we stayed in offered free internet.
 Not like Sri Lanka where the internet would last about 5 minutes and then just turn off without notice.
 Never to be seen again.
 Moblie Data plans are cheap in India.

 Things You’d Never Hear a Teenage Girl Say in India: